TIT8/shelly_button_esp32_arduino/speech_recognition/README.md

 | DSP time [^1] | 970 ms | 280 ms | 10 ms |
 | Inference time [^1] | 6 ms | 5 ms | 1 ms |

 Moving to faster CPU is not always better.
-This is why for today CPU, the AI part is made faster via special processor.
+This is why in today CPU, the AI part is made faster via special processor (directly training it on the CPU, not in the cloud).

 [^1]: Data coming from Edge Impulse.
 The real behaviour follows the data, from my tests.